pasindu-15/libro/README.md

     ./doc/library.postman_collection.json

-Mysql use as the data source and hibernate JPA Repository use for data persistence.
+Mysql is used for the data source and hibernate JPA Repository use for data persistence.

 database schema